zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn1.md

 None of these apply to any nation of millions that for all intents and purposes seems more aligned with Gesselschaft instead.
-But on closer examination, this too does not match.
-There is a distinction between the nation and its call for a sovereign state; social contract and mutual consent is shared among the citizens and the state but not with the 'Nation' itself.
+But on closer examination, this too does not match. *There is a distinction between the nation and its call for a sovereign state*; social contract and mutual consent is shared among the citizens and the state but not with the 'Nation' itself.
 So what is this community?
 Ernest Gellner argues that "it (nationalism) *invents* nations where they do not exist", taking pains to establish the 'falsity' of this community [^gellner].
 Anderson opts to call it an 'imagined' community instead, noting that his peer's statement implies the existence of 'true' communities of the scale to be juxtaposed to nations, and also that all communities larger than primordial villages with face-to-face contact are, in fact, imagined [^andersondef].

+## A short correspondence between nationalism and religion

 On that note, a good comparison to align the perspective of national community to is the imagined community of religion.
 The community of strangers of the same